 As part of Australia21’s commitment to engaging with future generations of citizens and leaders, we appoint two Honorary Youth Advisers (HYA) to give the Board critical insights into public policy from the perspective of young people.

-- Provide advice from a youth perspective to the Board on a range of matters, including particular projects
+- Provide advice from a youth perspective to the Board on a range of matters and specific projects.

 Honorary Youth Advisers